 More context: we're using ffmpeg library bits built from current ffmpeg sources, using MSYS/MinGW.
 We have some customizations, but they are relatively minor and unrelated to this area.

 ./configure --disable-static --disable-debug --enable-runtime-cpudetect --disable-mmx --disable-mmx2 --arch=i386 --disable-muxers --enable-muxer=spdif --enable-muxer=adts --disable-encoders --enable-encoder=ac3 --enable-encoder=aac --disable-libvorbis --disable-devices --disable-ffplay --disable-ffserver --disable-ffmpeg --enable-shared --disable-decoder=mpeg_xvmc --enable-postproc --enable-gpl --enable-protocol=http --enable-pthreads --enable-runtime-cpudetect --enable-memalign-hack --enable-dxva2 --enable-decoder=h264_dxva2 --enable-hwaccel=h264_dxva2 --extra-cflags=-Isysinc

 Is there any other data I can provide that might help to debug this?

-For the developers that use FFmpeg in Windows software.
+For the developers that use FFmpeg in their software.

 2 posts • Page 1 of 1